 Backstreet Boys’ Nick Carter accused of raping woman after 2001 concert

-A woman accused Backstreet Boys’ Nick Carter of raping her at a concert in Washington State two decades ago, when she was 17, according to a lawsuit filed Thursday.
+A woman accused the Backstreet Boys’ Nick Carter of raping her at a concert in Washington state two decades ago, when she was 17, according to a lawsuit filed Thursday.

-According to the suit, which was filed in Clark County District Court in Las Vegas, where Carter lives, the pop star allegedly gave the woman HPV and threatened her with jail if she revealed what happened.
+The suit, which was filed in Clark County District Court in Las Vegas, where Carter lives, alleges that Carter gave the woman HPV and threatened her with jail if she revealed what happened.

 "He also said he’d turn people against me because he’s Nick Carter and he would wreck my life," the woman is quoted as saying in a news release from her lawyer, Mark Boskovich.